The Ducati Monster 796 maintenance schedule and service intervals — sourced from the owner’s manual.

 The Monster 796 also got a bunch of styling updates over the 696, most notably the single-sided swingarm with the under-seat exhausts.
 It was one of the last Monsters with those two design features.

 The front suspension was pretty basic on the 796, but it works fine.
-The Showa front forks are non-adjustable, though the Sachs rear monoshock is fully adjustable.
+The Showa front forks are non-adjustable, though the Sachs rear monoshock is adjustable for preload and rebound damping.
 But the suspension works well for the gentler riding that you’re expected to do on the Ducati Monster 796.

 The riding position is typical Monster — this isn’t a comfortable, upright touring bike, but rather one that wants to be a sport bike.
 You’re leaned a bit over the handlebars and expected to use the throttle to keep yourself upright.
 But it’s not uncomfortable, especially for modest rides of 1-3 hours.

 Power delivery on the Monster 796 is a balance between exciting and predictable.
 In some markets, the 796 might make and adequate second bike for riders looking to stay in the naked class.

 Maintaining the 796 is a little intense.
 The relatively short 12,000 km/7,500 mile service intervals for the valves comes up surprisingly quickly — if you use the bike regularly, you might be annoyed at having to fork out for that service every couple of years.
 Most air-cooled Ducatis need at least one of the valves adjusted during their inspection (unlike many Japanese motorcycles), which means a considerable outlay, unless you learn to do it yourself.